Character Search

 • The female Dire Wraiths took over the Earth invasion and nearly exterminated all the males in ROM #48.

-• Nick Fury shows up a the end to tell the Avengers that SHIELD now has the Dire Wraiths on the run, with a reference to "upcoming issues of ROM".
+• Nick Fury shows up at the end to tell the Avengers that SHIELD now has the Dire Wraiths on the run, with a reference to "upcoming issues of ROM".
 I think there's been some kind of miscommunication, or Nick Fury is under the control of Dire Wraith sorcery, or he's just playing a turf war with the Avengers (The Vision is upset that he can't take the lead in the anti-invasion effort due to his own machinations), because Fury's statement just isn't true.
 But maybe this is why they only bother to send Ant-Man when they get a call from Rick Jones asking for help in ROM #58.

 • Magneto hurt Bova back in Vision and the Scarlet Witch #4 (no footnote for this yet).

-Cross-over: N/A
+Crossover: N/A

-Continuity Implant?
+Continuity Insert?
 N

 Inbound References (3): show